 S-adenosyl-L-methionine (SAMe) is a compound found naturally in the body.
 SAMe helps produce and regulate hormones and maintain cell membranes.

 Methylation can affect SAMe’s production and cause intestinal problems.
-This can result in the inability to digest food and stay healthy, nausea, vomiting and diarrhoea.
-Other symptoms can include:
+This can result in:

 - Decreased memory

 A severe deficiency of SAM can lead to histamine intolerance, which results in food allergies, hives, skin conditions like eczema, anxiety, period pain, PMS, asthma and much more.

 SAM is required for the breakdown of histamine, so when SAM is in short supply, the histamine isn’t broken down, leaving extra amounts in the body.
 This creates histamine intolerance.